-The availability of accurate and reliable information relating to the position and uncertainty of Australia's survey control marks is critical to the integrity of the National Geospatial Reference System (NGRS).
+The availability of accurate and reliable information relating to the position and uncertainty of Australia's survey control marks is critical to the integrity of Australian Geospatial Reference System (AGRS).
 The purpose of this Guideline is to promote the adoption of uniform Global Navigation Satellite System (GNSS) surveying procedures to achieve the highest level of rigour and integrity in Australia's survey control mark network.

 GNSS surveying involves the collection of precise code and carrier phase measurements recorded simultaneously at two or more survey control marks using high precision GNSS equipment and/or Continuously Operating Reference Stations (CORS).
 Those measurements can then be processed to derive GNSS baselines from which the 3D position and uncertainty for each survey control mark can be estimated.
 The processing of the GNSS measurements can be done in real-time in the field or after completion of the field measurements in so-called post-processing.
+Post-processing can be performed using commercial off the shelf software or online post-processing services such as AUSPOS.